ionic-team/stencil-site/src/docs/static-site-generation/prerender-config.md

 ## Individual Page Hydrate Options

 Beyond settings for the entire prerendering process with `prerender.config.ts`, you can also set individual hydrate options per each page.
-The `hydrateOptions(url)` hook can be used to futher configure each page.
+The `hydrateOptions(url)` hook can be used to further configure each page.
 Below is an example of the prerender config with the `hydrateOptions()` hook, which returns options for each page.

 ```tsx
 import { PrerenderConfig } from '@stencil/core';